JustBorgar/KeyBinder/README.md

 PseudoPerson's ContextActionUtility (which this is based on), while being strict typed, offering higher legibility, as well as support for multiple functions, signals for them, and rebinding.

-### Why reinvent the wheel if it already works? ###

-A while ago I released a forked version of CAU bundled with [SNM](https://devforum.roblox.com/t/sip-n-munch-an-open-source-platformer/2304088) to add rebinding support to the game in hopes of adding a rebinding menu to the game later on (I never did), but a while later while trying to clean up my own messy fork I figured it'd be much easier to just do the thing from scratch, squash a bunch of bugs, and that's pretty much what this is.

-Keep in mind I made this like 6 months before uploading it to github, so there might be inconsistencies with the type checking and/or documentation as I just did a last minute cleanup, that and I haven't tested it a whole lot either, nonetheless I hope it's useful, and no offense intended to the creator of CAU, i've used their module for years and I only made this for the added functionality I needed, if their module works for you i'd recommend you keep using it.

 ## How to Use ##

 You use this much like you'd use the regular [ContextActionService](https://create.roblox.com/docs/reference/engine/classes/ContextActionService),